-In FY21, the Commission held eighteen (18) advisory panels to review and evaluate grant applications (see Appendix C, FY21 Advisory Panels List).
+In FY23, the Commission held twenty-two (22) advisory panels to review and evaluate grant applications (see Appendix C, FY23 Advisory Panels List).
 Panelists also serve as year-round resources to the staff and as advocates for the arts in their communities.
 Currently there are panels for Arts Access, Arts Education, Community Arts Development, Creative Placemaking, Dance, Folklife, Inter Arts, Literary, Music, Theater, Rural Arts Project Support, and Visual Arts, Craft, Media and Design.
-The categories of Major Cultural Institutions and Cultural Educational Partnerships are reviewed by out-of- state adjudicators.
+The categories of Major Cultural Institutions (MCI's) and Individual Artist Fellowships (IAF's) are reviewed by out-of- state adjudicators.

-To select panelists, nominations are solicited statewide and can be received as self-nominations or from other individuals.
+To select panelists, nominations are solicited statewide and can be received as selfnominations or from other individuals.
 Information about the role of advisory panels and nomination forms is found on the Commission's website year-round at https://tnartscommission.org/art-grants/app-review-process/.
 Panelists are recruited who represent gender, geographic, race, and professional and/or arts area expertise.
 Panelists may serve up to three consecutive two-year terms.
 Most panels have representation from persons of color unless members must be absent on a review day.
-In FY21 the percentage of minority representation for the 101 review panelists and adjudicators in attendance represents 35% representing people of color overall and see Appendix C, FY21 Advisory Panels List for the list of each panel's minority representation.
-Listed below are the percentage of minority representation for each advisory panel as shown in Appendix C:
+In FY23 the percentage of minority representation for the 113 review panelists and adjudicators in attendance represents 34% representing people of color overall and see Appendix C, FY23 Advisory Panels List for the list of each panel's minority representation.